 The system shall be capable of automatic transmission of data along 51 alternating frequencies that allows for an enhanced signal, even if there is interference in one of the frequencies.

-Contractor shall obtain a federal assignment for the transmit frequency that is to be utilized by the clock system.
-Frequency clearance shall be requested through Raleigh IT Service Center.
+Obtain a federal assignment for the transmit frequency that is to be utilized by the clock system.
+Frequency clearance shall be requested through USPS Raleigh IT Service Center.

 Each secondary clock in the system shall be capable of receiving and transmitting the wireless signal which allows it to be used as a repeater while boosting the data stream and sending along the system.
 With this dual capability there shall be no limit on the number of clocks that can be used in the installation.
 The clocks shall be designed to automatically work together without interference with each other.
 The system shall be capable of increasing the quality of the signal while increasing the quantity of the clocks.